brabect1/risc8/doc/risc8doc.md

 module provides some limited debugging such as printing out changes to I/O ports, displaying updates to Register File locations, etc.

-Expansion is done through an expansion bus on the main cpu.v module interface.
-The bus provides a basic address, read, write data in and out set of signals.
-The module exp.v shows one simple expansion circuit.
-If several expansion modules must coexist using this bus, then they must work out their own muxing scheme to drive expdin into the core.
+The RISC8 core provides an *Expansion interface*.
+It is a simple synchronous interface with address, data in and out buses and read and write enable signals.
+The expansion interface may be used as a bus; if several expansion modules are to coexist on this bus, then they must work out their own muxing scheme to drive `expdin` into the core.
 See the section on ‘Expansion’ for more details.
+An example expansion circuit is in the `exp.v` file in the verification folder.

 4 Compatibility with Microchip 16C57 Devices
 --------------------------------------------